 If you do not bother to train your neural net, what happens?
 In the infinite-width limit you get a Gaussian process.
 There are a number of net architectures which do not make use of that argument and which are still random.

-Recurrent: Liquid/ Echo State Machines / Random reservoir networks
+Recurrent: Echo State Machines / Random reservoir networks

 Easy to implement, that.
 I wonder when it actually works, constraints on topology etc.

-These claim to be based on spiking (i.e. even-driven) models, but AFAICT this is not necessary, although it might be convenient for convergence.
+Some of the literature claims these are be based on spiking (i.e. even-driven) models, but AFAICT this is not necessary, although it might be convenient for convergence.